-Within 60 days after the end of each financial year, we distribute, effective as of the financial year end, all of our net profits and taxable capital gains for that financial year to our Class A Shareholders.
+Each financial year, we distribute to our Class A Shareholders all of our net income (profits) and taxable capital gains for that financial year.
+This is done through three distributions paid on each Class A Share outstanding as at the end of the first, second and third financial quarters, with a fourth and final distribution being paid on each Class A Share outstanding as at the end of our financial year end.
 The distributions may be paid by the issuance of further Class A Shares or by way of cash, or a combination of both, as elected by the shareholder.
+Our financial quarters and the payment of our distributions are as follows.